kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 This lab maps to the following Learn content:

-Learning Path: Describe the capabilities of Azure Active Directory (Azure AD), part of Microsoft Entra
-Module: Describe the basic services and identity types of Azure AD
-Unit: Describe the Azure AD identity types
+1.Learning Path: Describe the capabilities of Azure Active Directory (Azure AD), part of Microsoft Entra 2.Module: Describe the basic services and identity types of Azure AD 3.Unit: Describe the Azure AD identity types

 ## Lab scenario